gisquick/gisquick-doc/user-manual/traditional-publishing.rst

 Uploading project
 -----------------
-In the next step, user can upload a prepared project zip file created by Gisquick plugin as described in the section above.
-Login to your publication server account.
-In the user menu go to ``My profile`` (see :ref:`User profile page <user-profile-page>` for details).
+In the next step, the user can upload a prepared project zip file created by Gisquick plugin as described in the section above.
+Log in to your publication server account.
+In the user menu, go to ``My profile`` (see :ref:`User profile page <user-profile-page>` for details).
 Go to ``Upload project``, enter the project zip file and upload the file using the ``Upload`` button.